Silvermine River catchment

 3. The inland water quality sample point positions.

-The computer program that generates the maps above processes the tables of results to make them more accessible.
+The independently-written computer program that generates the above maps processes the tables of results so that you can compare multiple variables in a single graph.

 The colour-coding arbitrarily groups water into three vaguely-named classes, allowing you to quickly home into areas of interest.
 Click on a site to see a box with short summary of the status, then click in the box to see the individual sample results plotted against time.

-A river or lake is dynamic and ever-changing, so these results tell you things about the water at distinct moments in the past, and do not necessarily explain what the water is like today, and certainly not what it will be like tomorrow.
+In short, a river or lake is constantly changing, and sample results tell you about the state of the water at distinct moments in the past, and do not necessarily explain what the water is like today, and certainly not what it will be like tomorrow.